rileyjmurray/sageopt/ROADMAP.md

 substantially more complicated, then it might be good to put the current (simple) forms of these functions in an "advanced examples" section.

+###  Introduce a pre-compile function for Constraint objects.

+For fancy constraints like PrimalSageCone or DualSageCone, this would declare the auxiliary variables.
+The idea is that if auxiliary variable declaration can be deferred until a Problem class sees the constraints, more advanced presolve can be applied with all of those constraints in mind at the same time.

+For ElementwiseConstraint objects, this would recompute ``con.expr`` (and thereby undo any epigraph-substitution performed in a previous compilation phase).